 - Performed in the doctor’s office

-- Can resume walking immediately with minimal pain
+- Can resume walking immediately with minimal pain No scars

 Veins are the blood vessels that return blood to the heart from the body.
 To overcome the force of gravity there are one-way valves inside the veins that open to allow blood to the heart, and close to prevent “reflux” of blood back to the body.
-When these valves fail to function properly, or if the vein is damaged so the valves do not completely close, blood can “reflux” backwards and pool in the vein causing a variety of complications including varicose veins.
+When these valves fail to function properly, or if the vein is damaged so the valves do not completely close, blood can “reflux” backward and pool in the vein causing a variety of complications including varicose veins.